top of page

 All cane sugars are refined to some extent, even the so-called "raw" and "unrefined" — which are only slightly less refined and, in terms of nutritional value, not much different from white sugars.
 If a less processed sweetener is what you are looking for, then try raw and unrefined sugars.

 One cane sugar is not necessarily better than another.
 Each one works well for some applications and not for others.
-The benefits of sweeteners such as turbinado, demerara, and muscovado come from their unique taste, aroma, and that no-guilt-inducing sensation they offer us.
+The benefits of sweeteners such as turbinado, demerara, and muscovado come from their unique taste, aroma, and that no-guilt-feeling they bring to the table.

 When you buy through Amazon links, this blog may earn an affiliate commission at no cost to you.